kakoyla/kakoyla.github.io/README.md

   		console.log(decoded.Memos)
 		}

-	# update const signedTX with your tx_blob and save
+Then update const signedTX with your tx_blob and save

-	# on the command line run it with
+Run it on the command line with

 		node decodeTx.js
+the decoded tx_blob will be shown and you can now review to make sure the fields present match your expected transaction.